-- The advanced feminist theory course (WGST 6300/TC 8375).
+- 1. The advanced feminist theory course (WGST 6300/TC 8375).
 The course includes "classic" literature from feminist, womanist and mujerista perspectives and addresses current theoretical issues across several disciplines.
-It is teamtaught by faculty associated with Dedman College and the Perkins School of Theology. - 2.
+Offered in the fall term of every even-numbered year, it is team-taught by faculty associated with Dedman College, the Perkins School of Theology and the Dedman School of Law. - 2.
 Four additional courses relevant to the intent of the certificate.
 They may be chosen from the list of courses preapproved by the Women's and Gender Studies Program (see list below).
-Students are permitted to take six hours of upper-level Dedman or Meadows undergraduate women's and gender studies courses under the following circumstances: - The students arrange a separate syllabus and assignments in conjunction with the professor of record. - The syllabus and assignments must be approved by the Graduate Certificate Committee of the Women's and Gender Studies Program. - The students register for such courses using the appropriate graduate-level number (WGST 5310 for 3000-level courses and 6310 for 4000-level courses).
+Students are permitted to take six hours of upper-level Dedman College or Meadows undergraduate women's and gender studies courses under the following circumstances: - The students arrange a separate syllabus and assignments in conjunction with the professor of record. - The syllabus and assignments must be approved by the Graduate Certificate Committee of the Women's and Gender Studies Program. - The students register for such courses using the appropriate graduate-level number (WGST 5310 for 3000-level courses and WGST 6310 for 4000-level courses).
 WGST 5310 can be taken only once.

-Note: Students are encouraged to petition the director of the Women's and Gender Studies Program for credit in their own departments for graduate courses, including independent studies courses, in which they engage in study appropriate to the intent of the certificate.
+Note: Students in Dedman School of Law and Perkins are encouraged to petition the director of the Women's and Gender Studies Program for credit in their own departments for graduate courses, including independent studies courses, in which they engage in study appropriate to the intent of the certificate.
 Appropriate courses taken during matriculation at SMU, but prior to enrollment in the certificate program, may count toward program hours.
+Students in Dedman School of Law should consult the Law School's adviser for the program about appropriate courses.
+All students may satisfy some of the requirements by taking three to six hours outside of their own school or program from the approved list of courses.